 - A well-constructed communication and change management plan.
 A quality plan explicitly links to the corporate strategy and maps all stakeholders, messaging, and actions.

 - Definitive milestones for holding the sales team accountable.
-This must define the leading, lagging and behavioral metrics for each phase in the transformation.
+This must define not only the lagging outcomes, but more importantly the behavioral metrics that signal positive momentum in each phase of the transformation.

 Contact us and let’s explore how you can harness the power of a sales transformation to achieve lasting sales improvement.